 There you have it, straight from the owner’s mouths.
 If you’re experiencing similar symptoms, rest assured you’re not alone.
 If that makes you feel any better…

 - In Sync With Throttle

 - Buzzing More Noticeable When Ambient Temperature is low (-30F)

-The way I understand this is, the main criteria that determines whether the injectors should function in split-shot or single injection mode, is the engine temperature, RPM and load.
-When the operating temperature is low, the injectors’ fire in split-shot mode and at double the firing rate compared to when functioning in single injection mode.
+The way I understand this is, the main criteria that determine whether the injectors should function in split-shot or single injection mode, is the engine temperature, RPM, and load.
+When the operating temperature is low, the injectors fire in split-shot mode and at double the firing rate compared to when functioning in single injection mode.
 It also fires at half the duration.
-This technology is designed to improve cold combustion stability and reduces oil dilution on cold starts.
+This technology is designed to improve cold combustion stability and reduce oil dilution on cold starts.

 What does the Dealership say?

 Many owners have queried this with their local dealerships, taking the vehicle for test drives and comparing their Rangers to others on the lot, only to find it’s a common characteristic that simply needs to be accepted.